zdanek/maverick/about.md

 ### Hardware support
 Maverick is designed to be cross platform and hardware agnostic.
 Initially it is being developed and tested on the following platforms:
-- Beaglebone Black (Debian and Ubuntu)
 - Raspberry Pi (3, 2 Model B, A+, Raspbian and Ubuntu)
 - ODROID (XU3/XU4, Ubuntu)
 - Intel Joule
+- Beaglebone Black (Debian and Ubuntu)

-Support will be added for more hardware in the future, eg:
+Support will hopefully be added for more hardware in the future, eg:
 - Nvidia TX1/TX2
 - Intel Edison
 - Up Board/Squared